-The History of The International Cessna 170 Association, Inc.
+The History of The International Cessna® 170 Association, Inc. (TIC170A)

-The beginnings of what became The International Cessna 170 Association started almost simultaneously, in the minds of two pilots and 170 owners, one in Texas and the other in Iowa, in 1969.
-San Antonio, Texas, resident John Benham, interested in finding out about other 170 owners and in organizing a fly-in, had letters posted in major aviation magazines requesting other owners to send information about themselves and their planes.
-Bill Wehner, from Davenport, Iowa, frustrated with the prices of replacement cowl latches for his 170A, thought an organization of 170 owners would have some purchasing leverage that could alleviate some of the cost of maintaining these older aircraft.
-He advertised in Trade-A-Plane for owners to join the National 170 Club for $3.50 a year.
+The beginnings of what became The International Cessna® 170 Association started almost simultaneously in the minds of two pilots and 170 owners, one in Texas and the other in Iowa, in 1969.
+San Antonio, Texas, resident John Benham, interested in finding out about other 170 owners and organizing a fly-in, had letters posted in major aviation magazines requesting other owners send information about themselves and their planes.
+Bill Wehner, from Davenport, Iowa, was frustrated with the prices of replacement cowl latches for his 170A and thought an organization of 170 owners would have some purchasing leverage that could alleviate some of the cost of maintaining these older aircraft.
+He advertised in Trade-A-Plane that owners could join the National 170 Club for $3.50 a year.
 John and Bill quickly became aware of each other’s efforts.
-On April 15, 1969, John wrote a letter to the National 170 Club to inform Bill of the progress he had made.
-John had received 116 responses and had a proposal from 109 of them to have a three-day Cessna 170 fly-in in August at Cessna Field in Wichita, Kansas.
+On April 15, 1969, John wrote a letter to the National 170 Club to inform Bill of his progress.
+John had received 116 responses and had a proposal from 109 of them to have a three-day C170 fly-in in August at Cessna Field in Wichita, Kansas.
 Bill and John agreed to merge the two groups.

-In August 1969, with the invitation of the Cessna Aircraft Company, John, Bill, and a total of 16 170 airplanes held the first national Cessna 170 fly-in in Wichita.
+In August 1969, with the invitation of the Cessna® Aircraft Company, John, Bill, and a total of 16 170 airplanes held the first national 170 fly-in in Wichita.
 A brand new type airplane club organization was formed.
-After much discussion, it was agreed to call the new organization “The International Cessna 170 Association.”
+After much discussion, it was agreed to call the new organization “The International Cessna® 170 Association.”
 The Bylaws and Constitution were worked out, intentionally designed not to be easily changed and not to be officially adopted for one year.
 The three stated goals of the association were:

 - To encourage, aid, and engage in the preservation, improvements, and better understanding of the Cessna 170 aircraft.